tosia921/prodocts-carousel-docs/readme.md

 -   image ration settigns
 -   disabling carousel on desktop if there are 4 or less products
 -   expand add to bag functionality if product has variants/options

+Also things like minifying js,css having all the css colors in global variables etc. but for the ease of reviewing it i'm leaving it in a readable format.

 ## Author